An Introduction to Tea and Terroir

 Tied to the idea of bias is the idea of opportunity cost.
 Once a region becomes established as famous for one reason or another, prices go up in that region.
 As prices increase, farmers can afford to spend more time hand picking and processing every leaf with care.
 They know that the tea will fetch a high price and the higher level of attention they pay will yield greater reward.
 A region with low prices does not encourage innovation or careful picking.
 Care and attention on the human side of tea making will certainly effect taste.
 Since the land influences this level of care and the price ceiling, does the resulting flavor come from terroir, or is that something else?

 It is interesting to consider how the land effects both the tea’s chemical composition and the techniques used to pick an process, and even the preconceptions of tasting.
+For truly great tea, the land, the tea, and the people behind both need to come together.
 Understanding these fundamentals helps us all be less biased tasters, paying a greater degree of attention to every element of flavor, hopefully in turn, making the tasting experience a more joyful one.